sugarlabs/sugar-docs/contributing.md

 Activity Repositories
 -----------------

-To request a new activity repo, email the http://lists.sugarlabs.org/listinfo/systems list with the name of the repo and the github usernames who should have access.
+To request a new activity repo, email the http://lists.sugarlabs.org/listinfo/systems list with the name of the repo and the GitHub usernames who should have access.

 We recommend using the same process as below to develop your own Activities.